-The Organisation for the Security and Cooperation in Europe is the world's largest regional security organization whose 56 participating States span the geographical area from Vancouver to Vladivostok.
-The Parliamentary Assembly on the OSCE brings together 320 delegates from 55 states.
+The Organisation for the Security and Cooperation in Europe is the world's largest regional security organization whose 57 participating States span the geographical area from Vancouver to Vladivostok.
+The Parliamentary Assembly on the OSCE brings together 323 delegates from 56 parliaments.
 Its areas of competence are to:

 - assess the implementation of OSCE objectives by participating States;